Call Before Digging

 Am I required to call?

 Yes, Tennessee state law requires anyone who plans to dig, move earth, excavate, or perform any other type of activity that could damage underground utility lines to notify the utility companies in that area.
 Tennessee One-Call provides an easy way to comply with state law.
-The full text of the law is available here.
+To read the entire law please click here.

 How far in advance should I call?

 Excluding weekends and holidays, please provide a 72 hour (3 day) advance notice of your intent to dig.
 After reporting your intent to dig, you will receive a locate ticket valid for 15 calendar days from the start date indicated on the ticket, after which it expires.
 If you wish to continue working, you must call in at least 3 days prior to the expiration date to renew your ticket.

 Can I submit requests online?

 Yes, Tennessee One-Call provides an online ticket submission.
 Tickets submitted prior to 1:00pm CST are entered before 3:00pm CST on the same day.
 Tickets received after 1:00pm CST are not guaranteed entry until the following business day.
 Online requests can be submitted at the Tennessee One-Call Ticket site.